-Masters of Social Work Programs (MSW programs) prepare individuals to work in the field of social work in a variety of capacities.
-Social workers work with individuals, families, and communities to provide them with the resources necessary to live happier, healthier, and more stable lives.
-A social work degree opens the doors to many industries such as clinical social workers, medical social workers, private practitioners, or managers.
+Earning a social work degree may open the door to roles such as clinical social workers, medical social workers, private practitioners, or managers.
 Regardless of their expertise, most social workers choose to either work with particular populations or devote their practice to the general public.
 Social work jobs may be in hospitals, clinics, nursing homes, substance abuse clinics, non-profit organizations, colleges and universities, or a number of other settings.

 Admissions Requirements for Masters of Social Work Programs